 #11 – Addition of Headers and Footers in a Worksheet

-To consider row or column headers on top of every page or not (A header appears at the top of every printed page, whereas a footer appears at the bottom of every printed page)
+Consider row or column headers on top of every page or not (a header appears at the top of every printed page, whereas a footer appears at the bottom of every printed page).

-Similarly, under footer option of page setup, I have selected wallstreetmojo.com,
+Similarly, under the “Footer” option of “Page Setup,” we have selected “wallstreetmojo.com”

 #12 – Print resolution or Print quality for a worksheet.

-It depends on a type of printer, you use.
-It will appear in the print quality option under the page setup window.
+It depends on the type of printer we use.
+However, it will appear in the “Print quality” option under the “Page Setup” window.

-You have an option to either take a print out of an entire worksheet or workbook or selection made
+We can take a printout of an entire worksheet or workbook or make a selection.

-This has been a guide to Print in Excel.
-Here we provide Top 12 Useful tips to print in excel like a pro including page break, page area, excel print preview, header and footers, margins and more.
+This article is a guide to Print in Excel.
+Here we learn 12 features in printing, how to connect or configure a printer, examples, downloadable excel template.
 You may learn more about excel from the following articles –